 He is our current chair of Audit Committee, bringing his considerable expertise and knowledge to the role, ensuring the company is meeting its risk management and control responsibilities.

-Jim Coulter – had a long career in social housing culminating in 17 years as Chief Executive of the National Housing Federation.
+Jim Coulter – Chair of Board – had a long career in social housing culminating in 17 years as Chief Executive of the National Housing Federation.